History of Aroldis Chapman in Timeline

 On June 29, 2024, Aroldis Chapman recorded his 1,197th career strikeout, surpassing Billy Wagner for the most strikeouts by a left-handed reliever.

-December 10, 2024: Signs with the Boston Red Sox
+December 10, 2024: Chapman Signs with Red Sox

 On December 10, 2024, Aroldis Chapman signed a one-year, $10.75 million contract with the Boston Red Sox.

-2024: Walk percentage as of 2024
+2024: Walk Rate as of 2024

-As of the end of the 2024 season, Aroldis Chapman has walked 12.6 percent of batters faced in his career.
+As of the end of the 2024 season, Chapman has walked 12.6 percent of batters faced in his career.

-2024: Chapman's fastball speed in 2024
+2024: Chapman's Fastball Speed in 2024

-In 2024, Chapman's fastball averaged 98.7 miles per hour, and topped out at 105.1 miles per hour.
+In 2024, Chapman's fastball averaged 98.7 miles per hour, while topping out at 105.1 miles per hour according to Statcast.